-- 39. For the purposes of the LCR, 'unsecured wholesale funding' is defined as those liabilities and general obligations that are raised from non-natural persons (i.e. legal entities, including sole proprietorships and partnerships) and are not collateralised by legal rights to specifically designated assets owned by the borrowing institution in the case of bankruptcy, insolvency, liquidation or resolution.
-Obligations related to derivative contracts are explicitly excluded from this definition. - 40.
-The wholesale funding included in the LCR is defined as all funding that is callable within the LCR's horizon of 30 days or that has its earliest possible contractual maturity date situated within this horizon (such as maturing term deposits and unsecured debt securities), as well as funding with an undetermined maturity.
-This must include all funding with options that are exercisable at the investor's discretion within the 30-day horizon.

-- 41. Wholesale funding that is callable by the funds provider subject to a contractually defined and binding notice period surpassing the 30-day horizon is not included. - 42.
+- 43. For the purposes of the LCR, 'unsecured wholesale funding' is defined as those liabilities and general obligations that are raised from non-natural persons (i.e. legal entities, including sole proprietorships and partnerships) and are not collateralised by legal rights to specifically designated assets owned by the borrowing institution in the case of bankruptcy, insolvency, liquidation or resolution.
+Obligations related to derivative contracts are explicitly excluded from this definition. - 44.
+The wholesale funding included in the LCR is defined as all funding that is callable within the LCR's horizon of 30 days or that has its earliest possible contractual maturity date within this horizon (such as maturing term deposits and unsecured debt securities), as well as funding with an undetermined maturity.
+This must include all funding with options that are exercisable at the investor's discretion within the 30-day horizon. - 45.
+Wholesale funding that is callable by the funds provider subject to a contractually defined and binding notice period surpassing the 30-day horizon is not included. - 46.
 Unsecured wholesale funding provided by SME customers can be treated as retail.
-This includes deposits and other extensions of funds made by non-financial SME customers that are managed as retail exposures and are generally considered as having similar liquidity risk characteristics to retail accounts, provided the total aggregated funding raised from each SME customer is less than AUD 2 million (on a consolidated basis where applicable). - 43.
-The following table summarises the cash outflow run-off rates applicable to each liability and off-balance sheet category.
+This includes deposits and other extensions of funds made by non-financial SME customers that are managed as retail exposures and are generally considered as having similar liquidity risk characteristics to retail accounts, provided the total aggregated funding raised from each SME customer is less than AUD 2 million (on a consolidated basis where applicable).